paritytech/polkadot/roadmap/implementors-guide/guide.md

 (TODO: send statements to Statement Distribution subsystem, handle shutdown signal from candidate backing subsystem)

+### Statement Distribution Subsystem

+The statement distribution subsystem sends statements to peer nodes, detects double-voting, and tabulates when a sufficient portion of the validator set has unanimously judged a candidate.
+When judgment is not unanimous, it escalates the issue to misbehavior arbitration.

 ### Misbehavior Arbitration Subsystem

 #### Description